MicrosoftDocs/cpp-docs/docs/mfc/reference/createstruct-structure.md

  Points to a null-terminated string that specifies the new window's name.

  `lpszClass`
- Points to a null-terminated string that specifies the new window's Windows class name (a [WNDCLASS](http://msdn.microsoft.com/library/windows/desktop/ms633576) structure; for more information, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)]).
+ Points to a null-terminated string that specifies the new window's Windows class name (a [WNDCLASS](http://msdn.microsoft.com/library/windows/desktop/ms633576) structure; for more information, see the Windows SDK).

  `dwExStyle`
  Specifies the [extended style](../../mfc/reference/extended-window-styles.md) for the new window.